Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Gravitational waves

-When the mode functions follow \eqref{eq:Bunch-Davies}, the state annihilated by $\hat{a}_k^s$ is the Bunch--Davies vacuum \cite{Birrell:1982ix}; we take the perturbations to start in this vacuum state during inflation.
-Over their cosmic evolution, the modes stretch and exit the Hubble radius, evolving beyond \eqref{eq:Bunch-Davies}.
+When the mode functions follow Eq.~\eqref{eq:Bunch-Davies}, the state annihilated by $\hat{a}_k^s$ is the Bunch--Davies vacuum \cite{Birrell:1982ix}; we take the perturbations to start in this vacuum state during inflation.
+Over their cosmic evolution, the modes stretch and exit the Hubble radius, evolving beyond Eq.~\eqref{eq:Bunch-Davies}.
 After inflation, they re-enter the Hubble radius, this time following the general sub-Hubble form

-We will solve the coefficients $\lambda_\pm(k)$ for a given cosmic history in section \ref{sec:mode_functions}; since the Mukhanov--Sasaki equation conserves the Wronskian of its solutions, we have $|\lambda_+|^2 - |\lambda_-|^2 = 1$, set by the initial vacuum \eqref{eq:Bunch-Davies}.
-The coefficient $\lambda_-$ contains the GW excitations, the part beyond the vacuum solution \eqref{eq:Bunch-Davies}.
+We will solve the coefficients $\lambda_\pm(k)$ for a given cosmic history in section \ref{sec:mode_functions}; since the Mukhanov--Sasaki equation conserves the Wronskian of its solutions, we have $|\lambda_+|^2 - |\lambda_-|^2 = 1$, set by the initial vacuum in Eq.~\eqref{eq:Bunch-Davies}.
+The coefficient $\lambda_-$ contains the GW excitations, the part beyond the vacuum solution in Eq.~\eqref{eq:Bunch-Davies}.

 Let us next consider the energy density of the GWs induced by the above process.
-The late-time GW energy density is dominated by high-$k$, sub-Hubble modes, for which \eqref{eq:sub_Hubble_modes_general} applies.
-Using this result, we replace $h^s$ by $\hat{h}^s$ in the energy-momentum tensor \eqref{eq:GW_energy_momentum} and compute its expectation value.
+The late-time GW energy density is dominated by high-$k$, sub-Hubble modes, for which Eq.~\eqref{eq:sub_Hubble_modes_general} applies.
+Using this result, we replace $h^s$ by $\hat{h}^s$ in the energy-momentum tensor in Eq.~\eqref{eq:GW_energy_momentum} and compute its expectation value.
 The result is

-where we used the Wrosnkian condition, the integration limit $k>\mathcal{H}$ restricts us to sub-Hubble modes, and on the last line, we have taken the polarization sum (starting from the Bunch--Davies vacuum, $\lambda_\pm$ are identical for both polarizations).
+where we used the Wrosnkian condition, and the fact that the integration limit $k>\mathcal{H}$ restricts us to sub-Hubble modes.
+In the last line, we have taken the polarization sum (starting from the Bunch--Davies vacuum, $\lambda_\pm$ are identical for both polarizations).

-Note that, regardless of $\lambda_\pm$, the final term of $1/2$ makes \eqref{eq:rho_GW} diverge for large $k$---this is the usual energy density vacuum divergence of quantum field theory.
+Note that, regardless of $\lambda_\pm$, the final term of $1/2$ makes Eq.~\eqref{eq:rho_GW} diverge for large $k$---this is the usual energy density vacuum divergence of quantum field theory.
 One can regularize the result by normal ordering the ladder operators in $\hat{\rho}_\mathrm{GW}$.
 However, this has to be done with the late-time ladder operators which annihilate the late-time Bunch--Davies vacuum.
-These are related to the original ladder operators $\hat{a}_k^s$ by a Bogoliubov transformation; for a detailed discussion, see e.g. \cite{Birrell:1982ix}.
+These are related to the original ladder operators $\hat{a}_k^s$ by a Bogoliubov transformation; for a detailed discussion, see e.g. Ref.~\cite{Birrell:1982ix}.
 The regularized energy density becomes